mvarrieur/yankee-trail/src/pages/gallery/index.md

     text: Look closely!
 The Old Man on The Mountain embedded within the rocks of our sign.
   - image: /img/backyard-future-state-conversation-area.jpg
     text: Our grounds are also in the process of being updated.
-Here marks the spot for the future conversation area.
 Windows from the back of the motel were removed to allow more privacy for guests.
-The future spot will allow the motel to buffer high-traffic noise, unfortunately, increased by our neighbor's newly installed berm.
+What will be done with the space is still under consideration - a fenced area for pets?
+A conversation area?
+A sunbathing area?
+Maybe a little of each... come visit to find out!
   - image: /img/IMG_0484.JPG
     text: "Join us poolside!
 Our renovations include a dedicated bathroom for our pool and outdoor activity area.
 We also installed surround sound.  "
   - image: /img/IMG_0482.JPG
     text: Beautiful grounds.
+We hope to bring back the trails on the property in the very near future!
+Be on the look out for landscape weekend opportunities!
+      It could mean a free weekend in New Hampshire!
   - image: /img/flower-pots-at-entry.jpg
-    text: Welcoming and immaculately kept.
+    text: Welcoming and immaculately kept with pride.
 ---